upenn/PennGrader/README.md

 The lambda will proceed by downloading the correct serialized _test_case_'s and _libraries_ from the _HomeworksTestCases_ DynamoDB table.
 It will then deserialize these objects and extract the correct test case given the _test_case_id_ . import the correct libraries used by given test case.
 If the submission is valid the student score will be recorded in the backend.

+**Update** In recent versions, the _Grader_ Lambda has been substantially revamped.
+(1) It is now configured in its own [container](https://github.com/upenn/penngrader-lambda) so more libraries can be installed, (2) it has been moved to its own "sandbox" without access to AWS resources.

 #### Grades

 The grades lambda interfaces the TeacherBackend and student notebook with the Gradebook.
 Using this API Gateway triggered lambda the TeacherBackend client can request all grades for a given homework.
 The payload body used to trigger this lambda will need to include